nystudio107/craft-transcoder/README.md

     {
         "bitRate" => "800k",
         "frameRate" => 15,
+        "aspectRatio" => "letterbox",
+        "sharpen" => true,
     }

+These default values come from the `config.php` file.

 If you want to have the Transcoder not change a parameter, pass in an empty value in the key/value pair, e.g.: